: Erick Durano

 As you drive along Highway 22 from Salem to Idanha, you’ll see views of Mt.
 Jefferson to the east.
 You’ll see the sparkling blue Santiam River as it parallels the highway through the Santiam State Forest for many miles, then the boaters and RVers flocking to Detroit Lake.
 The forest burn is visible, with downed and charred trees, and construction underway.

-However, the forest has already begun to regenerate, and communities are welcoming visitors back.
+However, the forest has begun to regenerate, and communities are welcoming visitors back.
 “There’s green along the river, in the understory, since the burn,” says Sam Drevo, extreme kayaking champion and director of Northwest River Guides and eNRG Kayaking, which offers whitewater rafting and kayaking tours.
 While many of the parks in the canyon are temporarily closed during restoration efforts, Drevo emphasizes that a trip down the river itself is an excellent way to see the area.

 Working with local outfitters is another excellent way to support the community.
 It also ensures peace of mind and a safe trip.
 Trips also include all equipment and gear for a no-hassle experience.
+In the North Fork area it’s an especially wise choice to go with a guide, because downed trees and other hazards mean it’s more dangerous and harder to be rescued.

 Drevo’s eNRG Kayaking operates seven days a week and offers 2.5-hour river runs out of Mill City.
 Launching from North Santiam State Park, Oregon River Experiences is a family-friendly (kids age 6+) outfitter, leading participants on intermediate whitewater trips in the spring and beginner river excursions in the summer and fall.
 Blue Sky Rafting offers half-day and full-day (with lunch provided) rafting experiences on North Santiam’s beginner rapids for adults and children ages 4 and up.
-Call or visit their websites for more information or to schedule an outing.

 With trout and summer steelhead returning to the river, fishing trips with local guides like Fisherman Mike’s are perfect for anglers of all experience levels.